yjperez/teleport/rfd/0014-custom-approval-conditions.md

 #### Model

-Rather than simple write operations that are either always or never allowed, the new model will revolve around *proposals* and *approval thresholds*.
+Rather than simple write operations that are either always or never allowed, the new model will revolve around *reviews* and *approval thresholds*.
 Users with the correct permissions will be able to propose a state transition which does not come into effect until a specified threshold (e.g. reaching a certain number of approvals) is reached.